acmucsd-projects/fa23-ai-team-byte-benders/README.md

 # fa23-ai-team-byte-benders
-Welcome to the byte benders project!
+Welcome to the Byte Benders project!

 ## Overview
 Our goal is to develop a WebApp that, given a YouTube video URL, returns a map with a pin on each location mentioned.